MagrayTariq/MagrayTariq/README.md

 - 👀 I’m interested in Programming.
 - 🌱 I’m currently learning Python and Javascript.
 - 💞️ I’m looking to collaborate on coding cources.
-- 📫 How to reach me Jammu and Kashmir.
+- 📫 How to reach me Budgam Jammu and Kashmir India or contact@magraytariq.com.
 - 💘 I am Founder and CEO at magraytariq.com, jktube.net, Jkjobs.net and other some more.